snapshot-labs/snapshot-strategies/src/strategies/nayms-staking/README.md

 * Gets the user's entity ID from their address
 * Retrieves staking information using the entity ID
-* Returns the staking amount as voting power
+* Returns the boosted staking amount as voting power